 Spoiler Alert: The best senior dog food is different for every dog!
 Is your older dog healthy?
 Have a sensitive stomach?
 Lost some teeth?
 Suffering from arthritis?
 Overweight?

 And it’s your lucky day because we’ve done all the research for you.
 You just need to identify which category fits your dog best and act.
-Here are our picks for best senior dog food:

 - DHA for brain and eye health